Coffins – Everything You Need to Know

 - Make one yourself!
 We have helped many families design and make their own coffin for their loved one.

 Taking into account cost will allow you to choose an appropriate coffin that still fits the personality of your loved one.
 Regardless of how much you have to spend, you’ll still be able to find something suitable that gives you comfort as you lay them to rest.
-On average, a solid-wood coffin will cost you around £953.
+On average, a solid-wood coffin will be around £953.
 If you’re looking for thick padding, similar to those found on American-style solid wood caskets, you’re looking more in the region of £1200.

 At the other end of the scale, plain single-colour coffins made from cardboard can start at £195 and go up to prices around £650, if printed or finished in a unique way.
 If you’re having trouble paying for the funeral and coffin, the Funeral Expenses Payment is a government-funded scheme to help with funeral costs for those on benefits.
 These will cover the cost of a basic coffin, along with burial/cremation feeds and death certs etc.